JetBrains/lincheck/docs/testing-modes.md

 In this section we will take a closer look at the testing modes provided by Lincheck.

+TODO: why do you need stack as an example here?
+Why counter from the previous example is worse?
+TODO: It seems that you focus on the test structure, not on the testing modes.
+Let's re-think the guide structure.

 For an example we will test the lock-free Treiber stack algorithm.
 In addition to the standard `push(value)` and `pop()` operations, we have also implemented a non-linearizable (thus, incorrect) `size()`, which increases and decreases the corresponding `size` field following successful push and pop invocations.